Riyan Parag: One Day International Career

 Riyan Parag received his first call-up to the ODI squad for the Sri Lanka tour, scheduled to begin on July 27, 2024.
 He made his One Day International debut in the third and final match of the series, notching up a three wicket-haul on ODI debut.

 Awards and recognitions

 He was honoured with the Lala Amarnath best allrounder award for the domestic season 2022-23 by the BCCI.
-The captain of the senior men's team Rohit Sharma had presented him with the award.
+The captain of the senior men's team at the time, Rohit Sharma had presented him with the award.